kawther-adam/Web-App-DevOps-Project/README.md

 ## Branching and Pull Requests

 Branches are used to isolate work and avoid conflicts.
-To create a new feature branch, used the following command:
+To create a new feature branch, use the following command:

 git checkout -b feature/add-delivery-date